-On December 28, 2015, Tecogen entered into a joint venture agreement relating to the formation of a joint venture company (the "JV") organized to develop and commercialize Tecogen's patented technology ("Ultera® Technology") designed to reduce harmful emissions generated by engines using fossil fuels.
+On December 28, 2015, the Company entered into a joint venture agreement relating to the formation of a joint venture company (the "JV") organized to develop and commercialize Tecogen's patented technology ("Ultera® Technology") designed to reduce harmful emissions generated by engines using fossil fuels.
 The joint venture company, called Ultra Emissions Technologies Ltd., was organized under the laws of the Island of Jersey, Channel Islands.

-Tecogen received a 50% equity interest in the JV in exchange for a fully paid-up worldwide license to use Tecogen's Ultera emissions control technology in the field of mobile vehicles burning fossil fuels.
+The Company received a 50% equity interest in the JV in exchange for a fully paid-up worldwide license to use Tecogen's Ultera emissions control technology in the field of mobile vehicles burning fossil fuels.
 The other half of the joint venture equity interests were purchased for \$3,000,000 by a small group of offshore investors.
 Warrants to purchase additional equity securities in the JV were granted to all parties pro rata.
 If the venture is not successful, all licensed intellectual property rights will revert to Tecogen.

 The JV is expected to have losses as it performs the necessary research and development with the Ultera technology.
-Using equity method accounting, these losses will not be included in Tecogen's financial statements since Tecogen does not guarantee obligations of the JV and is not otherwise obligated to provide further financial support of the JV, although it may choose to in the future.
+Using equity method accounting, these losses will not be included in Tecogen's financial statements since Tecogen does not guarantee obligations of the JV and is not otherwise obligated to provide further financial support of the JV.
+In August 2016, Tecogen exercised its warrants in the JV for a total investment of \$2,000,000.